haraka/Haraka/docs/plugins/auth/flat_file.md

 Authentication methods are listed in the `[core]` section under `methods` parameter.
 You can list a few authentification methods comma separated.
-Currently only two methods are supported : `CRAM-MD5` and `LOGIN`.
-Be aware, the LOGIN method is highly unsecure and should be used only for local communication.
+Currently only two methods are supported : `CRAM-MD5`, `PLAIN` and `LOGIN`.
+Be aware, the `PLAIN` and `LOGIN` methods are highly unsecure which is why TLS is required before AUTH is offered.
-We strongly recommend only `CRAM-MD5`.

 Example:

     [core]
-    methods=LOGIN,CRAM-MD5
+    methods=PLAIN,LOGIN,CRAM-MD5

 Users are stored in the `[users]` section.